env3d-lessons/python-data-transformation-project/README.md

   1. Create the race chart and output to mp4 video file
   1. Make sure you study all the bar_chart_myrace customization options so your chart has proper labels, etc.

 Here’s a pandas cheat sheet to help you: https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf.
+While there may be more simple solution to this problem, it's good practice to
-My solution involves creating a new dataframe by systemically extracting various columns and rows from the original dataframe, using techniques such as unique, subset rows, subset columns, and creating dataframe.
+create a new dataframe by systemically extracting various columns and rows from the original dataframe, using techniques such as unique, subset rows, subset columns, and creating dataframe.

 # Project (Idea 1)